 Down syndrome is a genetic condition.
 A person who has Down syndrome is born with an extra copy of the 21st chromosome.
-It is detected at birth.
-It also can be detected during a pregnancy with genetic testing.
+It’s detected at birth.
+It also can be detected during pregnancy with genetic testing.
 Down syndrome causes some physical and intellectual disabilities.
 Most of the time, it’s at a moderate level.
-If you have a baby with Down syndrome, you will need to feed, dress, diaper, cuddle, hold, talk to, play with, and love him or her like any infant.
+If you have a baby with Down syndrome, you’ll need to care for, talk to, play with, and love him or her like any other infant.

 Path to improved development

-In many important ways, children who have Down syndrome are very much the same as other children.
+In many important ways, children who have Down syndrome are very much like other children.
 They have the same moods and emotions, they like to learn new things, play, and enjoy life.
-You can help your child grow and develop by providing as many chances as possible for him or her to do these things.
+You can help your child develop by providing as many chances as possible for him or her to do these things.
 Read to your child and play with him or her, just as you would any other child.
 Help your child to have positive experiences with new people and places.

 Physical health: Babies who are born with Down syndrome are more likely to have: